meetshashank007/Docker_Stack/README.md

 # Docker_Stack
 Basic usefull docker grab

-This is Template for all Docker with working solution
+This is Template for all Docker with working solution with nginx proxy manager